DaniAsh551/huriha/readme.md

 ## Performance
 Real world performance would probably depend on a lot of factors, like the languages you use for your middlewares and the work you do with them, the data clients submit and et cetera.
 In a small batch benchmark I did, with about 1000 requests and the example middlewares, it takes about `90ms` per request, where the node.js middleware takes `28.77ms` and the bash middleware takes `61.83ms`.
 So expect each middleware to give the performance a small hit.
 This test was done on a x86_64 Linux 6.8.7-200 machine equipped with an AMD Ryzen 7 5700G.

+## Download
+To download the latest build, simply head to the [releases](https://github.com/DaniAsh551/huriha/releases).
+Currently, there are builds for gnu-linux and windows on x86_64.

 ## Building Huriha

 To build Huriha, you'll need the latest stable version of Rust installed on your system.
 Then, follow these simple steps: